How to become a nutritionist

 There are however professional nutritionist registration schemes via the Nutrition Society of Australia (www.nsa.asn.au) and the Dietitians Association of Australia that set out clear nutrition qualification requirements if you are wanting to become a nutritionist.
 Courses recognised by the NSA and DAA are provided by Australian universities, take 3-4 years of full time study and typically cost more than AU $30,000 (government course fee loans may be available).

 Professional accreditation and regulation of nutrition professionals in Australia is increasingly reliant upon industry bodies such as the Nutrition Society of Australia (NSA) and the Dietitians Association of Australia (DAA).
 This industry accreditation requires a degree qualification in nutrition (or a related health science plus postgraduate study in nutrition that is approved or accredited by the Nutrition Society of Australia and / or the Dietitians Association of Australia) as a minimum.
 Neither the NSA or DAA recognise diploma and advanced diploma level courses.
-Registration and accreditation of nutrition professionals is a very complex area which is constantly changing and evolving.
-If you have particular questions or concerns regarding this matter please feel free to contact us.

 Nutrition Society of Australia – Register of Nutritionists “Registered Nutritionist”